 You can drill quartz, but it doesn’t take its beauty away.
 Our Bianco Pepper quartz project is a great example.

-Quartz is a hard and heavy material and drilling it will be a difficult task.
+Quartz is a hard and heavy material and drilling it might be difficult.
 However, it can be achieved.
-You just need the proper tools and have patience in order for this to be a successful project.
-Quartz can be cut down but it cannot be cut back up again, so be sure to measure accurately and work with the stone carefully.
-Don’t skip any steps during this process and if you run into any mishaps, call an expert immediately to help you.
+You just need the proper tools and patience in order for this to be a successful project.
+Once quartz is cut, it cannot be undone, so be sure to measure accurately and work with the stone carefully and follow each above step carefully.
+In the case that you run into any mishaps, it’s important to call an expert immediately to assist you.

-Granite selection is a manufacturer and installer of natural stone countertops for kitchens and bathrooms in the Chicagoland area.
-Located in Elk Grove Village, IL, we serve 70 mi area.
+Granite Selection is a supplier and installer of natural stone countertops for kitchens and bathrooms in the Chicagoland area.
+Located in Elk Grove Village, IL, we proudly serve Elk Grove and the surrounding areas.
 If you need help with your kitchen or bathroom quartz countertops, don’t hesitate to give us a call at (888) 906 3317 and we’ll be happy to assist you.

 Paul Batashev is the owner and CEO of Granite Selection.
 The company began in 2011 Pay Less for Granite and has been transforming homes since 2011 with its expertise as a kitchen countertop company and manufacturer of fine custom granite countertops.